xmunoz/bugzilla2gitlab/README.md

 Every comment or mention in GitLab typically sends a notification.
 This is true even for comments/issues created programatically.
 To avoid users inboxes being flooded with meaningless email notifications and avoid overwhelming your SMTP servers, GitLab users should disable all email notifications (global and group-specific) just prior to the running of this script.
 This can be done through the [gitlab UI](https://gitlab.com/profile/notifications).

+Further, this tools requires Gitlab [sudo](https://docs.gitlab.com/ce/api/#sudo).
+If you need a tool that works without sudo, take a look at [FreeDesktop's migration tool](https://gitlab.freedesktop.org/freedesktop/bztogl).

 ## Demo

 If you want to test out this library on a non-production GitLab instance, I recommend starting up a [one-click GitLab droplet from DigitalOcean](https://www.digitalocean.com/features/one-click-apps/gitlab/).
 From there, you can create a code repository, add some user accounts, and take bugzilla2gitlab for a spin.